Appia longarum… regina viarum

 The Appian Way starts just south of the Circus Maximus and Baths of Caracalla on the Via Appia Antica.

-Although the first part of the walk along the Appian Way is picturesque, taking you beneath the Arch of Drusus and Porta San Sebastiano, most of the road thereafter is modern and trafficked.
+Although the first part of the walk is picturesque, taking you beneath the Arch of Drusus and Porta San Sebastiano, most of the road thereafter is modern and trafficked.
 To get to the ancient part directly, you're best off taking one of our Appian Way tours.

 How long does it take to walk the Appian Way?

-To walk from Rome to Brindisi - the Appian Way's terminus - would take you 119 hours.
+To walk from Rome to Brindisi (the road's terminus) would take you 119 hours.

 But because much of the Appian Way has been lost or built over, you can only walk about seven miles of it from Rome.